 Applying for a personal loan is usually an easier, and faster, process.
-Typically, you’ll log onto the website of a personal lender.
-After reviewing its terms, you’ll fill out the lender’s online loan application.
+Typically, you'll log onto the website of a personal lender or lending platform, review its terms and fill out the online loan application.

 This usually requires that you provide such basic information as your name, current address and employment information.
 Lenders might also require that you provide copies of your recent bank account statements and paycheck stubs so that they can verify your income.

 You might also need to provide proof of your address.
-This can include a copy of your driver’s license or a copy of recent utility bills.
+This can include a copy of your personal identification, such as a driver's license, or a copy of recent utility bills.

 Lenders, as they do with home equity loans, will also check your credit score and credit reports.

-The big difference?
-Lenders will usually be able to tell you in just a few hours if you are approved for a loan.
-And you’ll often receive your money in as little as 1 or 2 days.
+Lenders will usually be able to tell you in just a few hours if you’re approved for a loan, and you'll often receive your money in 1 – 7 business days.

 The 5 Best Reasons For A Personal Loan